-- 1. Is based on, at the time of admission, reexamination, or recertification: - a.
+- Is based on, at the time of admission, reexamination, or recertification: - a.
 Actual income being received (projected forward for a 12-month period); or - b.
 Past actual income received or earned within the last 12 months of the determination date, as HUD may prescribe in applicable administrative instructions when: - (1) The family reports little or no income; and - (2) The processing entity is unable to determine annual income due to fluctuations in income (e.g., seasonal or cyclical income); - 2.
 Historical amounts.
 If we are unable to determine annual income using current information because the family reports little to no income or because income fluctuates, we may average past actual income received or earned within the last 12 months before the determination date to calculate annual income.
 We may also request the family to provide documentation of current income.
-If the family can provide acceptable documentation dated either within the 60-day period preceding the determination date or the 60-day period following the request date, we may use this documentation to determine annual income. - 3.
+If the family can provide acceptable documentation date or the 60-day period preceding the determination date, we may use this documentation to determine annual income. - 3.
 Rejection of documentation.
 The processing entity may reject any income documentation for such reason as HUD may prescribe in applicable administrative instructions.